 Future project: download and print access to sermons preached prior to May 2020.

-Audio versions of past sermons are also available at SoundCloud where you may listen on your computer or download sermons to your phone.
+Audio versions of many of our past sermons are also available at SoundCloud where you may listen on your computer or download sermons to your phone.
 Subscribe to our audio sermons through TuneIn here.
 If you use iTunes, Stitcher, or another podcast service, subscribe to “St. Luke’s Episcopal Church, Durham, NC”.

 Video Worship Services and Sermons